 Our net exposure to interest rate risk results primarily from interest rate fluctuations on our credit facilities, which bears interest at a rate which varies with LIBOR, prime or federal funds rates.
-At the end of Fiscal 2018 and Fiscal 2017, we had no borrowings outstanding under any credit facility.
+At the end of Fiscal 2019, we had \$35.0 million outstanding on our credit facilities.
+At the end of Fiscal 2018, we had no borrowings outstanding under any credit facility.
+A 125-basis point increase or decrease in the interest rate on borrowings under our credit facilities would not result in a material impact to our results of operations at current borrowing levels.